Quick Summary

 - Database Connections: Ensure your database connections are correctly configured to support long-running processes.

 - Cache and Sessions: Use Octane’s cache or store sessions externally in Redis or Memcached to prevent issues with state persistence.
+To further improve database efficiency, consider using the laravel n+1 query detector to identify and eliminate redundant queries.

 FAQs on Laravel Octane